tolmachevroman/farmers-micro-insurance-on-blockchain/README.md

 We set 10 ETH as the initial balance when [deploying](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/backend/scripts/deploy.js) our contract locally.

+Let's try and deploy it 🚀

 ![enter image description here](https://user-images.githubusercontent.com/560815/152700159-54f47900-fa5d-46ff-ba25-bf9f59aab68a.png)
 ![enter image description here](https://user-images.githubusercontent.com/560815/152703100-13ceb2c1-99d3-4f1c-acea-599fb313290c.png)
 ![enter image description here](https://user-images.githubusercontent.com/560815/152703105-3174a70a-0a02-407c-86a7-0a8a639f29b8.png)

-Notice that the contract owner is in fact the first account of the 20 accounts provided by Hardhat.
+Check this: the contract owner is in fact the first account of the 20 accounts provided by Hardhat.

 You may have noticed that in the tests, we [skipped the first signer](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/backend/test/weather-insurance-test.js#L168), and started with Alice and Bob as our clients.
-And that's because the first signer is just us, the ones deploying the contract.
+And that's because the first signer is just us, the ones deploying the contract 🙋.
 We can have an insurance too, no doubt!
-But I like to think of the contract owner as a _company_, and of others as _clients_.
+But I like to think of contract owner as a _company_, and of others as _clients_.

 ## Frontend